-There is a separate policy and procedure - Pupils with medical conditions (in school)
+There is a separate policy and procedure.

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.

 All relevant staff will be made aware of the condition to support the child and be aware of medical needs and risks to the child.